isi-vista/adam/docs/running_experiments.rst

 2. the curriculum to use for the experiment (which define the examples the learner sees during learning and the examples it is judged on during testing),
 3. the learner (together with any of the learner's required parameters), and
-2. a directory where it can save the results.
+4. a directory where it can save the results.

-Experiments are generally run using `adam.experiment.log_experiment`, passing the parameter file as an argument.
+Experiments are generally run using :code:`adam.experiment.log_experiment`, passing the parameter file as an argument.
 This works like we saw above.

-To get you started, we've included a template parameters file, `parameters/experiment/experiment_template.params`.
+To get you started, we've included a template parameters file, :code:`parameters/experiment/experiment_template.params`.
 To start defining your experiment, simply copy the template and replace the experiment and curriculum names.

 The experiment we just ran is fine, but it's using an old version of the learner code.
 What if we want to use the new version?
 Let's define an experiment that runs a similar experiment, but using the new-style learners.
-We're going to create a parameters file `parameters/experiment/m9_objects_with_new_learner.params` that looks like this:
+We're going to create a parameters file :code:`parameters/experiment/m9_objects_with_new_learner.params` that looks like this:

 .. code-block:: yaml

    _includes:
       - "../root.params"